onymous-games/breadwinner/how_to_play.md

 Any bot on a Delivery tile or Land tile, may move to a Land or Delivery tile that:
 - Is orthogonally adjacent (up/down/left/right, not diagonal).
 - With less than two bots.
-- Without an rival Shield.
+- Without a rival Shield.

 Exceptions:
-- Sentinels may move onto a Land or Delivery tile with two bots as long as they deactivate a bot on that tile.
+- Soldiers may move onto a Land or Delivery tile with two bots as long as they deactivate a bot on that tile.
-- Sentinels may move onto a Land or Delivery tile with a shield bot as long as they deactivate the shield bot on that tile.
+- Soldiers may move onto a Land or Delivery tile with a shield bot as long as they deactivate the shield bot on that tile.
 - Shields may not move onto a tile with any rival unit.
 - Shields may not move onto a tile with a different friendly shield bot.